pintjuk/blog/content/projects/2019-function-as-a-service.md

 author = "Daniil Pintjuk"
 categories = ["golang", "cloud"] date = "2019-01-01"
-description = "So this docker thing, as well as function as a service, FaaS, seem to begetting some traction.
+description = "So this docker thing seems to be getting some traction, and so does function as a service (FaaS).
 It would be nice if we could have our own FaaS infrastructure in place instead of paying Amazon for it.
 There are some alternatives out there e.g. OpenFaaS.
 But we have a bad case of “Not Invented Here” syndrome, so we built one ourselves." featured = "scetch.png" featuredalt = "scetch of system" featuredpath = "2019-06/faas/" linktitle = "FaaS - " title = "Function as a Service" type = "post"

 +++
 This is a small GoLang infrastructure app that enables to easy deploy a simple server acting like single functions.
 The goal was to easily deploy and scale the app horizontally.
 To achive this we leveraged the scaling, service discovery that come for free in a docker compose and swarm environment.